See the Ancient Forest through the Eyes of its First People – the Batwa People

 The Batwa Trail – Mgahinga Gorilla National Park:

-The African Wildlife Fund began this activity to assist the Batwa Community in this area and keep them from poaching antelopes in the parks.
-One must remember that the Batwa knows visitors’ fees for Gorilla Trekking.
-At the same time, they are excluded from the Forest.
-However, a small percentage of funds are shared with them, often never reaching every community member.
+The African Wildlife Fund started this activity to help the Batwa Community and reduce antelope poaching in the parks.
+The Batwa know the visitor fees for Gorilla Trekking, but they are not allowed in the Forest.
+A small percentage of these funds should be shared with them, but not all community members often benefit.

-Another enriching experience with the first people of the Forest.
-This activity is a community program sponsored by the International Gorilla Conservation Program.
-Read more here.
+This experience offers a deeper connection with the forest’s first people.
+It is part of a community program supported by the International Gorilla Conservation Program.

 The Batwa Experience in Buhoma- Bwindi Forest Buffer Zone: